 - Consistent quality

 - Reduce food waste

 - Improve throughput and speed

 - Analytics allow for improving efficiency and food quality

 - Can free humans from jobs that are boring and repetitive

 There are many robotic companies and not all of them are investable.
-If you are an investor thinking of getting into foodservice technology, we can help.
+If you are an investor looking to do due diligence on a foodservice technology company, or seeking an accurate evaluation of the foodservice tech ecosystem, or support with your investment thesis, we can help.

 The Challenges of Implementing Robotics in Restaurants

 While automation can help reduce labor costs, it is not yet a straightforward application to restaurant kitchens and front-of-house.
 Because of the myriad of activities in the kitchen (and in restaurants in general), robots need to be specifically designed to be able to handle a variety of tasks, from frying to seasoning to preparing drinks to taking orders from guests.
 Additionally, robots can’t adapt to changing situations and are really bad at reading human emotions, which means they still have to work under human supervision.